EntireNewsProject/Android-App/README.md

 [![N|Solid](https://a.fsdn.com/sd/topics/android_64.png)](https://www.android.com/)

 An app, that will show current and recent news from all over the world.
-A nice, clean and simple user interface that is easy to use.
+A nice, clean, simple and interactive user interface that is easy to use.
 Will show user live news feed from various and trusted news sources (free API available at https://newsapi.org).

 ### Features including -